Eurasian nomads

 Eurasian nomads form groups of nomadic peoples who have lived in various areas of the Eurasian Steppe.
 History largely knows them via frontier historical sources from Europe and Asia.

 The steppe nomads had no permanent abode, but travelled from place to place to find fresh pasture for their livestock.
-The generic designation encompasses the varied ethnic groups who have at times inhabited steppe regions of present-day Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, Uyghuristan, Mongolia, Russia, and Ukraine.
+The generic designation encompasses the varied ethnic groups who have at times inhabited steppe regions of present-day Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, Uyghuristan, Mongolia, China, Russia, and Ukraine.

 They domesticated the horse around 3500 BCE, vastly increasing the possibilities of nomadic lifestyle, and subsequently their economies and cultures emphasised horse breeding, horse riding, and nomadic pastoralism; this usually involved trading with settled peoples around the edges of the steppe.
 They developed the chariot, the wagon, cavalry, and horse archery, and introduced innovations such as the bridle, bit, stirrup, and saddle.

 The very rapid rate at which innovations crossed the steppelands spread these innovations widely, making them available for copying by settled peoples living in areas bordering the steppes.
 During the Iron Age, Scythian cultures emerged among the Eurasian nomads, which were characterized by a distinct Scythian art.